 The expo got closer and closer, and our work pace faster and faster.
 Except for one thing.
 Our app kept on crashing at random moments.
 I can tell you this, trying to find a bug without any indications whatsoever is very nerve-wrecking and asks for a lot of patience.
 After placing breakpoints on almost every single line where anything could go wrong, we finally discovered the images we used were way too big.
 This is a mistake no-one in our team will ever make again because this was the first time we worked overtime.
 Thankfully the culprit bought pastries for breakfast the day after and a new tradition was born.
 Every team member would buy pastries once a week.
 This of course helped with the atmosphere in our little group.

-Eventually the expo arrived and everyone who visited the Flowergotchi stand left with a smile on their face.
+Eventually the expo arrived and everyone who visited the Flowergotchi booth left with a smile on their face.
 We also got the chance to see the other Industrial Product Design students and were allowed to evaluate them.
 This was really fun and also super interesting.
 We finished week two on a cloud of creativity, which was nice.

 Like week two, an exposition was on the agenda.
 This time for external parties interested in NMCT.
 Uh-oh, now everything had to look super fancy because we were told we would get filmed and interviewed for promo material.
 Time to add extra features!
-A more detailed page on profile info got added, options to edit and add plants were implemented and the catalog page’s image got interactive.
+A more detailed page on profile info got added, options to edit and add plants were implemented and the catalog page’s static image got interactive.
 On top of all this, Kenzo found out how to actually scan a QR code.
 How cool is that?!

 This expo was way smaller and unfortunately we didn’t get a chance to interact much with the other NMCT teams.
 On the other hand we got useful feedback from the visitors so that gave us some new insights.